nmagee/spotify/README.md

 ### 4. Create the `/songs` endpoint in your API

 Based on the code above, create another endpoint and function for the `/songs` endpoint.
-This should return values like [this page](https://bv1e9klemd.execute-api.us-east-1.amazonaws.com/api/songs)
+This should return values like [**this**](https://bv1e9klemd.execute-api.us-east-1.amazonaws.com/api/songs).

 The following seven (7) fields must be returned, which requires a JOIN query: